 Applications of Geographical Information System (GIS) in Planning of Health Services in Erbil City, Kurdistan Region

-Background and objectives: Geographic Information System (GIS) is a system for solving complex planning and management problems.
+Background and objective: Geographic Information System (GIS) is a system for solving complex planning and management problems.
 GIS provides an excellent means of visualizing and spatial analyzing health data.
 The aim of this study was to highlight the valuable uses of GIS in planning of health services in Erbil city.

 Methods; This is a cross-sectional study, conducted in Erbil city during the period between (1/2/2009-1/5/2009).
 Data on number of health centers and hospitals, health manpower and health services of 2008 were collected & analyzed spatially and presented in appropriate maps, figures and tables.
 Health services data was linked to the population data for computing health indicators like doctor- population ratio and nurse -population ratio.
 Bed occupancy rate (BOR) and average patients stay for all hospitals of year 2008 is calculated and analyzed spatially.